 Understanding Neurodiversity

-Neurodiversity refers to the natural variation in neurological (brain) structure and function within the human population.
-This means individuals have different brain wiring and processing abilities, leading to unique ways of thinking and experiencing the world.
+Neurodiversity is the natural variation in the human population’s neurological (brain) structure and function.
+Individuals have different brain wiring and processing abilities, leading to unique ways of thinking and experiencing the world.

-Neurodiversity includes conditions such as autism spectrum disorder, dyslexia, attention deficit hyperactivity disorder (ADHD), and other neurodevelopmental disorders that may include borderline personality disorder (BPD) and Obsessive-compulsive disorder (OCD.)
+Neurodiversity includes conditions such as autism spectrum disorder, dyslexia, attention deficit hyperactivity disorder (ADHD), and other neurodevelopmental disorders like dyslexia and dyscalculia and Obsessive-compulsive disorder (OCD.)
+These conditions are considered to be due more often to genetics, as neurodiversity runs in multiple family generations.

-It is essential to recognize that neurodiversity is not a disorder or illness; it is simply a natural variation in human neurology.
+It is essential to recognize that neurodiversity is not a disorder or illness but a natural variation in human neurology.
 Each individual’s brain works differently, and this diversity should be celebrated rather than stigmatized.

 Neurodiverse traits are not disorders or deficits; they represent different ways of thinking, processing information, and experiencing the world.
 However, individuals with neurodiverse traits often face challenges in society due to a lack of understanding and especially accommodations.